anujdas/cryogen/README.md

 256 bits are used for each of encryption and signing.
 The concatenated 512 bits form the `.cryogen/secret.key` file, and a base64-encoded version is provided to the user as a copy/paste-able key.

+Key names are stored unencrypted to ensure that diffs are meaningful -- `cryogen` expects a VCS, and vault changes are unintelligible in the typical VCS patchset without key names to indicate what's changed.
+Since the vault is stored alongside code, the keys stored in the vault can always be ascertained by examining the code itself, so disguising them was not a priority (as opposed to, say, a cloud password manager, which would try to hide keys as well as values).

+`cryogen` is written in Crystal partly as an experiment in using a new language, mostly to ensure that it can run without dependencies (when compiled to a static binary).
+This means that the 5MB static Linux x64 binary can be dropped onto any system, container, or deployment mechanism and run without issue.
+Type safety is a huge plus and eliminates many categories of bugs as well.

 ## Development